brainhack-school2020/mwmaclean-BHS2020/README.md

 Hello!
 I'm currently a PhD student in Cognitive Neuroscience at l'Université de Montréal.
 My main focus is to study cortical visual impairment using MRI techniques.
 Damage to the primary visual areas can result in clinical blindness and prompt a cascade of dynamical structural and functional alterations of the neural networks at both the cortical and subcortical level.
 Following this damage, individuals can sometimes preserve the ability to non consciously process visual information in their blind field, a striking phenomenon know as blindsight.
 My fascination resides in understanding how the brain can process visual information without conscious awareness.

 The overall goal of the current project is to become more proficient with tools to organize, analyze and visualize MRI data learned during the BrainHack Summer School.
-I'm very interested in working with a team or perhaps joining projects if possible (i.e. feel free to send me a message if you are working with diffusion MRI, resting state or fMRI)!
+I'm very interested in working with a team or perhaps joining projects if possible (i.e. feel free to send me a message if you are working with diffusion MRI, resting state functional connectivity or fMRI)!

 ## Project definition

 ### Background

 This project will investigate the consequences of a primary visual cortex lesion on cerebral reorganization using magnetic resonance imaging, in particular diffusion MRI and/or resting state functional connectivity.
 For this, I will use previously acquired data from l'Unité de Neuroimagerie Fonctionnelle in Montréal.

 The following objectives represent the next planned steps:
 The first steps will be to try to 1) organize the MRI data in a BIDS friendly format and then 2) preprocess the data.
-Then, I plan to explore 3) analyzing diffusion MRI and/or 4) resting state functional connectivity data.
+Then, I plan to explore 3) analyzing diffusion MRI and 4)perform data visualization.

 ### Tools
+This project will rely on the following:
-* GitHub
+* GitHub for creating a repository & assembling all the resources.
+* BIDS as a standard to organize the neuroimaging data
 * Python
-* Jupyter Notebook
+* Jupyter Notebook to create and document the code and analyze data
-* Standards to share science (i.e. BIDS)
-* fMRI prep for resting state data
 * Tractoflow pipeline for diffusion MRI
 * Docker container to run TractoFlow
+* fMRI prep for resting state data
 * Data visualization tools (matplotlib with jupyter notebook).

 ### Data
 MRI data was acquired with a high resolution 3 Tesla scanner (Siemens Trio system) and consists of a preliminary data set of 5 subjects, including 1 individual with cortical visual impairment with blindsight and 4 neurotypical controls.
 For each participant, raw structural MRI, resting state functional connectivity, fMRI and diffusion MRI data is avaiblable.
-Given the time course of the summer school, I will first focus on working with the diffusion data and then explore the resting state functional connectivity data if possible.
-This data set will first allow to get familiarized with the new neuroimaging tools and create anaylses scripts.
+Given the time course of the summer school, after the initial preprocessing of the data, I will first focus on working with the diffusion MRI data.
+I plan to then explore the resting state functional connectivity data if possible.
+I believe this data set will allow to first become familiarized with the new neuroimaging tools and create anaylses scripts.
 When I eventually acquire more data during the rest of my PhD, I will hopefully be able to modify the scripts and work on a larger data set.

 ![](CVI.png)